event-driven-dotnet/Home/ReadMe.md

 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling and management of containerized applications by grouping containers into units that can be discovered and managed.
 It hosts plugins for storage, networking and scheduling, and it serves as a foundation for container-based microservices.

-Along side the microservices infrastructure stack are a number of cross-cutting concerns, such as monitoring and observability, security and privacy, feature flags, testing and deployment.
+Along side the microservices infrastructure stack are a number of *cross-cutting concerns*, such as monitoring and observability, security and privacy, feature flags, testing and deployment.

 ## Strategy

-The mission of **Event Driven .NET** is to provide a multi-layered platform upon which .NET developers can build distributed applications that deliver on the promise of microservices by enabling multiple teams working in parallel to deliver features to customers with greater speed and reliability.
+The mission of **Event Driven .NET** is to furnish a *multi-layered platform* upon which .NET developers can build distributed applications that deliver on the promise of microservices by enabling multiple teams working in parallel to deliver features to customers with greater speed and reliability.

+Rather than building a high prescriptive framework that locks developers into one way of building microservices, Event Driven .NET includes a set of *abstractions* that can be implemented in any number of ways.
+For convenience some default implementations are supplied so that developers can get started right away building event-driven microservices.
+But rather than attempting to do everything for the developer, Event Driven .NET instead provides a set of reference architectures which teams can use as examples for building distributed systems which reflect their organization's business needs and operational maturity.

 ### Layered Approach